hzeng412/hangzhou2025/src/markdown/Privacy.md

 *   **To manage Your requests:** To attend and manage Your requests to Us.
 *   **For business transfers:** We may share or transfer Your personal information in connection with, or during negotiations of, any merger, sale of Company assets, financing, or acquisition.
 *   **For other purposes**: Such as data analysis, identifying usage trends, determining the effectiveness of our promotional campaigns.

+> ⚠️ **Please note that for this event, your personal information will be shared with the event’s sponsors and partners such as the PyTorch Foundation (an affiliate of Linux Foundation <https://www.linuxfoundation.org/legal/privacy-policy>).
+Visit gosim.org for our privacy policy as well as links to our partners’ privacy policies.**

 Retention of Your Personal Data
 -------------------------------